 - Official secondary school transcript or national exams with certified English translations

-- Certification of proficiency in English as a second language through a TOEFL, IELTS, DET, SAT, or ACT exam
+- Certification of proficiency in English as a second language through a TOEFL, IELTS, DET, SAT, ACT or PTE Academic exam

 - Secondary school GPA of 2.75